 In 2015, the Club went on a great run in the newly formed FFA Cup making it to the round of 16 where before over 5000 fans at OKI Jubilee, we went within a whisker of defeating the Australian Champions Melbourne Victory.
 We may have lost the game 3-2, but we had our visitors under the pump for the last 15 minutes of the game.
 We remained the only team to score against the Victory along the way.

 The club is also mindful of its origins and supports the growing Maso Cup.
 The Cup was born in Rockdale and the 2016 edition, played in Wollongong, featured teams from NSW, Queensland, the ACT and three Victorian teams.
-We made it back to back victories in that tournament.
+The 2017 edition was held on our field where we made it three in a row.

 The Club could not have achieved its success over the years without the support of the many many volunteers and the local community.